Maikuolan/Common/_docs/Cache.md

 #### 2. Configuration.

 After creating an instance of Cache, before leveraging any of its methods, we should configure it.
-The excerpt below is provided as an example (the actual values used in the excerpt are the default values for the instance members the values are being assigned to, and therefore have no effect in this particular example; they're optional too, and so, any that aren't likely to ever be needed by the implementation can effectively be omitted and ignored).
+The excerpt below is provided as an example (the actual values used in the excerpt are the default values for the instance properties the values are being assigned to, and therefore have no effect in this particular example; they're optional too, and so, any that aren't likely to ever be needed by the implementation can effectively be omitted and ignored).

 ```PHP
 $Instance->Prefix = ''; // String (optional; when populated, prepends this value to the keys for all entries).